 The CO2 (carbon dioxide) laser is the most common type of laser used for resurfacing.
-Erbium lasers are also used frequently.
+Erbium lasers are also used often.

 Newer laser methods

-- Superficial erbium: YAG laser resurfacing, which is a mild laser treatment method.
-This works best for minor wrinkles and other skin problems.
+- Superficial erbium: YAG laser resurfacing.
+This is a mild laser treatment method.
+It works best for minor wrinkles and other skin problems.

 How it is done

 The areas to be treated are cleaned and marked with a pen.
 A nerve block with a local anesthetic is usually used to numb the area before treatment.
-You may also be given a sedative or antianxiety medicine to help you relax.
-If your entire face is going to be treated, you may need stronger anesthesia (in some cases, general anesthesia), pain relievers, or sedation.
+You may also get medicine to help you relax.
+If your whole face is going to be treated, you may need pain relievers, sedation, or stronger anesthesia.
+(In some cases, general anesthesia is used.)
 You may need to wear goggles to prevent eye damage by the laser.
 And wet towels will be placed around the area to absorb excess laser pulses.

 Laser resurfacing is usually done in a doctor's office or an outpatient surgery center.

 What To Expect

-The time needed for healing and recovery after laser resurfacing varies according to the size and depth of the treated area.
-Someone who has the full face resurfaced, for example, will have a longer recovery time than someone who has only a small area of skin treated.
+The time needed to heal and recover after laser resurfacing depends on how big and deep the treated area is.
+Someone who has the full face resurfaced, for example, will take longer to recover than someone who has only a small area of skin treated.

-Typically, the wounded area will be pink, tender, and swollen for at least several days.
+In most cases, the wounded area will be pink, tender, and swollen for at least several days.
 Cold packs and nonsteroidal anti-inflammatory drugs(NSAIDs, such as aspirin or ibuprofen) may help reduce swelling and pain.
-After skin regrowth occurs, the skin will remain red for several weeks.
+After the skin grows back, the skin will stay red for several weeks.

-Proper care of the treated area while the skin is healing is extremely important.
+Proper care of the treated area while the skin heals is very important.

-You may be given an antiviral drug called acyclovir to prevent infection if you are receiving treatment around your mouth.
+If you are getting treatment around your mouth, you may get an antiviral drug called acyclovir to prevent infection.
 Tell your doctor if you have had cold sores in the past.

 Why It Is Done

-Laser resurfacing may be used to improve the appearance of or remove:
+Laser resurfacing may be used to remove or improve the look of: